American Law Institute: Restatements of the Law

 Restatements are primarily addressed to courts and aim at clear formulations of common law and its statutory elements, and reflect the law as it presently stands or might appropriately be stated by a court.
 Although Restatements aspire toward the precision of statutory language, they are also intended to reflect the flexibility and capacity for development and growth of the common law.
 That is why they are phrased in the descriptive terms of a judge announcing the law to be applied in a given case rather than in the mandatory terms of a statute.

-ALI recently completed the Fourth Restatement of U.S. Foreign Relations Law and the Principles of Election Administration.
+ALI completed the Fourth Restatement of U.S. Foreign Relations Law and the Principles of Election Administration in 2017.

 Principles of the law

 Beginning with the Principles of Corporate Governance (issued in 1994), the American Law Institute issued studies of areas of law thought to need reform.
 This type of analysis typically results in a publication that recommends changes in the law.
 Principles of the Law issued so far include volumes on Aggregate Litigation (2010), Family Dissolution (2002), Intellectual Property (2008), Software Contracts (2010), Transnational Civil Procedure (2006; cosponsored by UNIDROIT), and Transnational Insolvency: Cooperation Among the NAFTA Countries (2003).
 Work in the Principles of the Law series continues with projects covering Corporate Compliance, Data Privacy, Election Law, and Government Ethics.